 In December of 2013, I attended a retreat organized by a community named Moved By Love.
 It was actually a pursuit to find myself; an inner journey.
 There I met three men who changed the way I look at my life—Siddharth Sthalekar, Nipun Mehta and Jayesh Patel.
 Their humbleness surprised me and ripped my heart away.
 They made me understand the reasons why great men walked the pilgrimage path and why they took the road less taken.
 I was convinced and when I came back, I resigned from my job.
 I decided to sacrifice my lower goals for higher ones.
 The retreat did really move me by love.

 My inner journey had started and soon I met the man who inspired me to the next level.
 Who knew that this man would be the one I’ll walk with one day.
 With the grace of divine design, I met them man—Yogesh Mathuria.
-He had been quite inspired by his mentor, who walked—without money—from New Delhi to America; somewhere in 1960s.
+He had been quite inspired by his mentor, who walked—without money—from New Delhi to America; somewhere in the 1960s.

-In 2014, we discussed about this dream peace project where he would walk to India’s neighboring countries with the message of peace and love.
+In 2014, we discussed this dream peace project where he would walk to India’s neighboring countries with the message of peace and love.
 This was not the only challenge, but there was another – walking without money!
 I got damn interested this time and agreed to walk with him for first 20 days—Ahmadabad to Udaipur in India.

 I was very excited since the day I agreed.
-I knew there was a beast—as well a clown—waiting for me in this road less taken.
+I knew there was a beast—as well a clown—waiting for me on this road less taken.
 I prepared my mind, body and emptied my wallet for a mad adventure that might change my life forever.
 I read somewhere that if you want things you don’t have, you have to do things you have never done before.
-That day I knew some miracle was about to happen and with great determination, I agreed to walk this path of fire, I decided to take the road less taken and opened the forbidden package.
+That day I knew some miracle was about to happen and with great determination, I agreed to walk this path of the fire, I decided to take the road less taken and opened the forbidden package.